AshkanRafiee/policy_validator/README.md

 # Policy Validator

-Policy Validator is a Python package that leverages OpenAI GPT models to validate text against predefined content policies.
+Policy Validator is a Python package that leverages OpenAI's models to validate text against predefined content policies.
+It ensures that user input or even the response conforms to specific rules, making it useful for content moderation, compliance checks, and safety regulations.

-## Features
+## Key Features
-- Uses OpenAI GPT to validate text against content moderation policies.
+- **OpenAI GPT Integration**: Uses OpenAI models to validate text based on content moderation policies.
-- Supports retry mechanisms to ensure reliability when calling the GPT API.
+- **Retry Mechanism**: Ensures reliable API calls with built-in retry functionality.
-- Provides logging for tracking and debugging.
+- **Logging**: Offers comprehensive logging to track and debug policy validation processes.
-- Policies can be provided either as a tuple or via a file, depending on developer preference.
+- **Flexible Policy Input**: Policies can be supplied either as tuples directly or loaded from a file.
+- **Customizable**: Adjust model parameters such as max tokens, temperature, and the specific OpenAI model used.

 ## Installation

-You can install the package using `pip`:
+To install the Policy Validator package, use `pip`:

 ```bash
 pip install policy_validator